 How could the Catholic Church unite herself to a movement that not only began outside of the Church, but is also intimately associated with the flamboyantly heretical health, wealth, and prosperity gospel of the word of faith movement?
 How could a uniquely Protestant theology, invented in the late 19th and early 20th centuries, promoted by charlatans such as Benny Hinn, Kenneth Copeland, Gloria Copeland, Jesse Duplantis, Creflo Dollar, Joyce Meyer, Paula White, Joel Osteen, Victoria Osteen etc., make its way into the Mystical Body of Christ?

-It is also worth noting that there are Protestants exercising more wisdom on this matter than Catholic clerics.
-Protestants are sounding the alarm against these false teachers while the true shepherds of Christ willingly allow wolves into the fold.
+It is also worth noting that there are Protestants exercising more wisdom on this matter than some Catholics attempting to discern on this matter.
+Protestants are sounding the alarm against these false teachers while many Catholics willingly allow wolves into the fold.

 The wrecking ball of modernism truly knows no bounds.

-Instead of swallowing the lie, it is our duty as faithful Catholics to expose this error so that others might see the truth; not only so that Catholics might guard their souls against these heresies, but also, that Pentecostals might be rescued from damnable error and enter into the Church where Christ is truly encountered in the Eucharistic sacrifice of the Mass.
+Instead of surrendering to the fleeting excitement of a false movement, it is our duty as faithful Catholics to expose this error so that others might see the truth; not only so that Catholics might guard their souls against these 19th century novelties, but also, that Pentecostals might be rescued from their spiritual blindness and enter into the Church where Christ is truly encountered in the Eucharistic sacrifice of the Mass.

 There are multiple errors within the Pentecostal sect, but two of them are quite prominent.
 The most popular false doctrines of Pentecostalism are second baptism (baptism of the Holy Ghost), and glossolalia (speaking in tongues).
 To be sure, these errors stem from foundational errors such as the rejection of the magisterial authority of the Catholic Church, the adherence of ‘Bible alone’ theology, and private judgment.
 And to justify their autonomous private judgment (as St. Augustine cringes looking down from heaven), the oft-repeated phrase “the Holy Spirit has laid it upon my heart” is quickly utilized when cautious minds inquire into these teachings.
 When I started asking questions about the credibility of Benny Hinn’s theology, for example, I was allegedly being informed by the “spirit of doubt” and not really concerned with finding truth on this matter.